Pool Pump Running But Not Pulling Water: 5 Causes to Check

 Can a dirty filter cause zero flow?

-A dirty filter causes high filter pressure (above your baseline by 8-10 PSI) and reduced return jet flow, but it typically doesn’t cause zero flow or an empty pump basket.
+A dirty filter causes high filter pressure (above your baseline by 8-10 PSI) and reduced return jet flow.
+But it typically doesn’t cause zero flow or an empty pump basket.
 Zero flow with an empty basket and pressure gauge near zero is a suction-side problem, not a filter problem.
 That said, if you haven’t cleaned your filter in a while, it’s worth backwashing after you solve the suction issue.

 How long should I run my pool pump to circulate the water?